ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 #### Does it support autoscaling ?
 Currently no. This implementation relies on spark barrier mode job, which does not support autoscaling currently.
+In a future iteration, we plan to investigate (if warranted) using the Spark job scheduler to handle the creation of ray worker nodes by mapping a single ray worker to a Spark job running in shared resource context (non-FIFO).

+#### What is the fault tolerance of Barrier Execution mode and how are failures handled?
+BarrierRDD mapping forces all configured tasks to execute concurrently.
+With no concept of map-reduce fault tolerance in this mode, faults that occur within processing (that are not related to loss of an underlying VM that the Spark worker node and, by extension, the Ray worker node are running on) will be retried as an atomic unit.
+That is, all pending task transactions that are submitted to the ray cluster on all nodes will re-execute.
+We intend to development a retry loop within the BarrierRDD mapping function to allow for a limited number of retries of a task submission before raising an Exception up the stack to the Spark driver node to terminate the ray cluster.
+As mentioned above, a loss of a Spark worker is unrecoverable and will require a new initialization of a ray cluster once the dropped node(s) are recovered by new VMs.
+Note that this hardware-loss lack of fault tolerance will be mitigated if we end up pursuing a NodeProvider approach in the future (wherein a new Spark Job would be submitted to a recovered VM worker node to resume execution in a retry loop).

 #### What’s the level of isolation spark provides ?
 Barrier mode spark task provides process-level isolation.